Getting Started

 vup use my-package --path /custom/path

-npx vup-cli template --list
+npx vup-cli example my-example

 # Or using globally installed command